How do I get rid of my excess balloons?

 Entertainer: Pink… flower, butterfly, cat… or do you want me to make something special for you?

-When time allows, I will let the child pick a design, but many times I try to control the selection to ensure the design can be made in a timely fashion.
+When time allows, I will let the child pick a design, but I try to control the selection to ensure the design can be made in a timely fashion.

-Crayola crayons have known this for years and have come up with some of the great names for colors.
+Crayola crayons have known this for years and have come up with some great names for colors.